Nobel prize-winning crystals fell to earth in meteorites

 Tests on that only known natural sample suggested it came from a meteorite.

-The claim had its doubters, so Steinhardt organised an expedition to Russia to hunt for more examples.
-His team panned one and half tonnes of sediment by hand, and found nine grains containing quasicrystals.
+The claim had its doubters, so Steinhardt organized an expedition to Russia to hunt for more examples.
+His team panned one and half tons of sediment by hand, and found nine grains containing quasicrystals.

 "Much to everyone's amazement, we found more samples," Steinhardt said.
 "Even members of our team were doubtful we would do that."